Get a license appointment & a civil ceremony appointment here.

 Bride + Groom with Chuck (Groom’s Best Friend)

 If you want to go to restaurants close by the darling neighborhood of Hayes Valley is just a few blocks away and is easily Lyft-able and walkable.
-Little Gem and Absynthe have a wonderful vibe to it.
-20th Century cafe would also be a wonderful photo op!
+Little Gem and Absynthe have a wonderful vibe to it!

 9:15 – 9:30 AM Check in at the County Clerk’s Office (room 168), get your number then wait for number to be called